-Feaver, Kehler, and McKeon, in their short testimonies, outlined some of the major scenarios and issues that nuclear strategy must address, and why our strategic protocols depend on what seems like an absurdly precarious design.
+Feaver, Kehler, and McKeon, in their short testimonies, outlined some of the major scenarios and issues that nuclear strategy must address, and why our strategic protocols depend on what seems like an dangerously precarious design.
 In short, those scenarios of nuclear weapons usage are a first-use strike (launching nukes first to head imminent war), a retaliatory strike (launching missiles second), and deterrence (threat of launch).

 The Lieu-Markey bill was aimed solely at making first-use illegal.
 But as McKeon noted, there's nothing for Congress to really do here.
 Since nobody could misread a nuclear weapons launch in anger as anything but a declaration of war, and Congress has sole authority to declare war, a first use is already illegal.
-McKeon and Kehler's testimony presented a more mixed picture of the Obama Administration's policy on first use.
+McKeon's and Kehler's testimony presented a more mixed picture of the Obama Administration's stated no first-use policy.

 If the President wasn't feeling particularly lawful, the responsibility to resist would fall to military subordinates.
-If members of the chain of command were surprised by an order, or mutinous, they could ostensibly take the position that an order to launch a nuclear attack looked like "first-use" and could be resisted as illegal.
+If members of the chain of command were surprised by an order, or mutinous, they could ostensibly take the position that an order to launch a nuclear attack looked like first-use and could be resisted as illegal.
 Potential for mutiny is problematic, suffice it to say that in terms of Congressional authority to prevent first use, it's there-in name.

-Retaliatory strikes are another issue and one that we're most familiar with.
-Missile defense is wrapped around the retaliatory strike problem.
+Retaliatory strikes are another issue, and one that we're most familiar with.
+Missile defense theory is (broadly put) wrapped around the retaliatory strike problem.
 Discussions of response times (it is worse than you think) are about retaliatory decision-making.
-Many of the horror films imagine two countries retaliating and ending humanity, and even the third major strategic use of nuclear weapons (deterrence) arises out of the logic of retaliatory strikes.
+Most of the horror films and the sense of futility of nuclear weapons imagine two countries retaliating and ending humanity, and even the third major strategic use of nuclear weapons (deterrence) emerges like a weed from sixty year old logic assuming that retaliatory strikes are inevitable.

-The discussion in the SFRC hearing was instructive for the Congressional staff attending.
-What they wanted to hear about was whether the chain of command that distances the Commander in Chief from actual nuclear launch is safe against this President.
-Reassurances were made that what is most important for retaliatory capability are trust in the command authority, and expediency.
+The discussion in the SFRC hearing was educational for the Congresspersons of the committee.
+What they came to hear about was whether the chain of command that distances the Commander in Chief from actual nuclear launch is safe against current President Donald Trump.
+Reassurances were made that what was most important for retaliatory capability were trust in the command authority and expediency.
 Nuclear launch facility operators need to be able to trust that orders received are authoritative and credible, and that they are able to act before being destroyed by incoming warheads.
 Time is of the essence.
 Adding extra people to vet the order could impede effectiveness.
 Even more perilous is distributed authority.
 Requiring two or more people to convene, concur, and commit to a response risks fatal decision paralysis.
 What if that second authority is missing or disabled?
-Errors and confusion risks multiply as authority is democratized.
-Another aspect of this design that may actually be keeping us safe is what the design signals.
+Errors and confusion risks multiply as authority is distributed.
+Another aspect of this design, (that may actually be keeping us safe) is what the design signals.
 As explained both by Feaver and McKeon, the message to potential adversaries that the US can respond immediately makes them think twice about attacking America.

 The experts repeatedly testified to the deterrent capability of the current protocol and the inadvisability of tinkering with it.
-Dr. Feaver got to the point early in his testimony, first and early in any unfolding crisis.
+Dr. Feaver got to the point early in his testimony,

 For nuclear deterrence to work, we must have a high assurance that the country will always be able to present a credible nuclear strike capability to our adversaries, even in the most-dire scenarios.
-Otherwise, if others believe that some sort of massive or cleverly designed first strike could render our nuclear arsenal unusable, adversaries will have a powerful incentive to strike us
+Otherwise, if others believe that some sort of massive or cleverly designed first strike could render our nuclear arsenal unusable, adversaries will have a powerful incentive to strike us first and early in any unfolding crisis.5